Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken NHL Playoffs Second Round Game 4: Odds, total, moneyline and other Vegas lines

-The Dallas Stars ready for Game 4 of the NHL Playoffs Second Round Tuesday against the Seattle Kraken, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken lead 2-1 in the series.
-The Kraken have +120 moneyline odds against the favorite Stars (-145).
+The Dallas Stars are set for Game 4 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken lead the series 2-1.
+The Kraken have +120 odds on the moneyline against the favorite Stars (-145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!